Church of Mount Bokor: A church in ruins

 Since the fall of the communist regime and the reestablishment of the monarchy in Cambodia, the Church of Bokor has been one of the few buildings that the Catholic Church has been allowed by the Royal Government of Cambodia to use for religious services, along with the Saint Joseph Church in Phnom Penh, Saint Michael's Church in Sihanoukville, and the piece of land surrounding the old Cathedral of Our Lady of the Assumption in Battambang.

 In 2008, travelers still noticed on the walls of the church the impacts of gunfire exchanged during the long years of war in Cambodia.

 Restitution for restoration

+Christ and Mary images with graffiti.

 On Christmas Eve 2017, the Royal Government of Cambodia invited the Apostolic Vicar of Cambodia, Bishop Olivier Schmitthaeusler, as well as other representatives of the Catholic Church to officially return the ownership of the building and the surrounding land to the Catholic Church, recognizing the "shameful" use of this sacred place during its occupation by the Khmer Rouge.
 This restitution was made for the Apostolic Vicariate of Phnom Penh to restore the church, a project for which fundraising was officially launched in May 2021.